zaproxy/zaproxy-website/site/content/faq/how-can-you-start-zap.md

 Generally, most user's tend to use the Mac OS build, which is a ordinary Mac OS app that can be started as any other app: Double-Click on the app to start it.

+If you have installed ZAP in '/Applications' then you can run it from the command line using '/Applications/OWASP\ ZAP.app/Contents/Java/zap.sh'

+If you have installed ZAP in another directory then change the initial '/Applications' part accordingly.

 If you have downloaded the Linux package, which can also be run on Mac OS, you can use the 'zap.sh' script, as per linux.